Sky Sports F1: Formula One

-The season opening Australian Grand Prix, the first to be broadcast exclusively by Sky, had an average audience of 526,000 viewers between 4.30 am and 9 am on 18 March, with a five-minute peak of 1.02 million as Jenson Button won the race.
+The season opening 2012 Australian Grand Prix, the first to be broadcast exclusively by Sky, had an average audience of 526,000 viewers between 4:30 am and 9 am on 18 March, with a five-minute peak of 1.02 million as Jenson Button won the race.
 The BBC's live coverage of the same race last season averaged 2.13 million viewers, a 51.1% share of the audience.

 Sky Sports won "Best TV Broadcast Award for Outstanding Coverage" at both the 2012 FIA Prize Giving Ceremony (following Sky Sports F1's debut season presenting Formula One) and again in 2013.

-Beginning 2019, Sky Sports holds exclusive rights to all races excluding the British Grand Prix.
-In September 2018, it was announced that Channel 4 had agreed to a sub-licensing agreement with Sky, under which it will broadcast free-to-air highlights of all races, and live coverage of the British Grand Prix.
+From 2019, Sky Sports held exclusive rights to all races excluding the British Grand Prix.
+In September 2018, it was announced that Channel 4 had agreed to a sub-licensing agreement with Sky, under which it would broadcast free-to-air highlights of all races, and live coverage of the British Grand Prix.
 As a condition of the deal, Channel 4 agreed to give Sky the right to carry full series of its drama programming (including its curated foreign dramas collection Walter Presents) on its on-demand platforms.

 In December 2021, with the season-long title contenders Max Verstappen and Lewis Hamilton tied on points after the Saudi Arabian Grand Prix, Sky Sports announced a partnership with Channel 4 to show live race day coverage from the title-deciding round in Abu Dhabi free-to-air.

 Presentation and commentary team

-The presentation team currently (as of January 2023) consists of:
+The presentation team currently (as of March 2025) consists of:

+During testing, commentary is normally shared between Sky Sports and Channel 4/F1TV, with main commentator Alex Jacques and co-commentator Jolyon Palmer, with strategy analyst Ruth Buscombe, pit lane reporters Ariana Bravo and Lawrence Barretto.